 Projects per year

-I am Principal Lecturer at the University of Brighton, EPSRC Innovation Fellow and member of the Advanced Engineering Centre – a centre dedicated to high-efficiency internal combustion engine (ICE) research.
-My research within the Centre lies in the field of Computational Fluid Dynamics (CFD).
-I develop high fidelity numerical algorithms that can be used as part of virtual manufacturing tools of future energy systems.
+I am Reader (Associate Professor) at the University of Brighton, EPSRC Innovation Fellow and member of the Advanced Engineering Centre – a centre dedicated to high-efficiency thermal propulsion systems.
+My research within lies in the field of Computational Fluid Dynamics (CFD).
+I develop high fidelity numerical algorithms that can be used as part of virtual manufacturing tools of future energy systems as well as to the understanding of complex bio-systems.
 I have expertise both in RANS and LES simulations of multiphase flows and turbulent combustion.
 My aspiration is that my research can contribute towards the solution of the grand challenges of today in relation to climate change and sustainability of our planet using state of the art algorithms that help us analyse, understand, and eventually predict phenomena relevant to thermo fluids dynamics.
-I have published more than 40 high impact journal and conference papers and I has been involved in various projects with industrial support.
+I have published more than 50 high impact journal and conference papers and I has been involved in various projects with industrial support.

 Large Eddy Simulations (LES) of in-nozzle flow, spray dynamics and ignition at ultra-high pressure devices